 When it comes to more diverse representation on TV, producers and creators have become more attuned to the representational needs of the wider public over the last decade or so.
 Sadly, there are some groups for whom this revolution bypassed.
 One of those is people on the autism spectrum (or atypicals for short).

-I was diagnosed as having Asperger’s Syndrome (a form of high functioning autism) back in 2016.
+I was diagnosed as having Asperger’s Syndrome (a form of so-called “high functioning” autism, a term I know is problematic) back in 2016.
 I, therefore, identify as an ‘Aspie’.
 This type of autism is as complex in scope and as varied in impact as all other forms, but some common traits include: repetitive and restricted interests, sensory sensitivity, issues with socialization and more prominent literal (black/white, right/wrong) thinking.

 When you think of an autistic character from film or TV what comes to mind?
 I don’t know for sure but I can take an educated guess that you are probably thinking of Raymond Babbitt from Rain Man (1988) (if you can think of any at all).
 Don’t get me wrong, Rain Man is an excellent film and, for its time, actually portrays ASD quite sympathetically.
 But, Babbitt is only one portrayal of a vast condition and one that is now over thirty-years old.